-Given the importance that's placed on customer experience today, decision-makers are on the lookout for individuals who have the right skill set to positively affect their businesses.
+Given the importance that customers place on CX, decision-makers are on the lookout for individuals who have the right skill set to positively affect customer loyalty and satisfaction.

 What is customer experience and why is it important?

-Customer experience drives over two-thirds of customer loyalty, according to a report from Gartner.
-Customers tend to remember their interactions with brands for three months following their most recent experience, and those are what influence their loyalty.
+CX drives customer loyalty, according to a 2022 report from Forrester.
+Customers tend to remember their interactions with brands for months following their most recent experience, which can influence their loyalty.

-Customer experience isn't just limited to customer service.
-In today's digital world, customer experience involves the entire company, starting in the C-suite and extending to marketing, sales, engineering and IT.
-That means that there are jobs for customer experience professionals across several different areas, including customer success, sales and product management.
+CX isn't just limited to customer service but involves the entire organization, starting in the C-suite and extending to marketing, sales, engineering and IT.
+That means there are jobs for CX professionals across several different areas, including customer success, sales and product management.

 Top skills for customer experience professionals

-Regardless of the exact career path you want to take as a CX professional, here are some of the top customer experience skills that you'll need to make the cut.
+Regardless of the exact career path a CX professional takes, the following skills can help them make the cut.

 1. Strategic outlook

-Anything you do as a customer experience professional should align with the overall objectives of the business.
-Every CX initiative needs to be mapped to a specific goal, considering where the company is today and where it wants to head in the future.
+Anything a CX professional does should align with the overall objectives of the organization.
+Every CX initiative should meet a specific goal, depending on where the company is and where it wants to head in the future.

-CX professionals need to be able to identify ways to improve the customer experience and build more loyalty and trust among customers.
-If the business is new, then gaining new customers may be your top priority.
-An established brand may focus more on customer retention, depending on what else is happening within the business.
+CX professionals must identify ways to improve CX and build loyalty and trust among customers.
+If the organization is new, then gaining new customers may be the top priority.
+An established brand, on the other hand, may focus more on customer retention, depending on what else is happening within the business.
 Ultimately, identifying those targets and then developing a plan to meet those goals is a critical skill to have.

 2. Data-driven mindset

-As a CX professional, you need to know the areas where you're already doing well and the areas where you need to improve.
-However, you can't improve what you can't measure, and that's why having a data-driven mindset is essential in a customer experience role.
+CX professionals must know the areas where their organizations already do well and where they need to improve.
+However, these professionals can't improve what they can't measure, and that's why a data-driven mindset is essential in a CX role.

-Businesses can measure customer satisfaction with surveys and other data collection methods.
-There are many surveys and metrics available to determine how satisfied your customers are, but two of the most popular metrics include net promoter score and customer satisfaction score.
+Organizations can measure customer satisfaction with surveys and other data collection methods.
+There are many surveys and metrics available to determine customer satisfaction, but two of the most popular metrics include net promoter score and customer satisfaction score.

-While quantitative, measurable data is necessary, it's just as important to collective qualitative data to understand why a customer provides a business with a given rating.
-Knowing how to blend metrics with subjective feedback to improve the customer experience will help you shine above your peers.
+While quantitative, measurable data is necessary, it's also important to collect qualitative data to understand why a customer provides an organization with a given rating.
+CX professionals can stand out from their peers if they know how to blend objective metrics with subjective feedback.

 3. Communication and storytelling

-Reading the numbers and determining the best course of action for a business is crucial as a customer experience professional.
-But more importantly, you need to be able to communicate that course of action to those around you.
+CX professionals must be able to analyze business data and determine the best course of action for an organization.
+But more importantly, they need to be able to communicate that course of action to those around them.

-Communication skills are necessary at all levels of customer experience.
-Sales and customer service professionals need to be able to speak with customers, understand their problems and help them solve them.
-And CX leaders need to be able to encourage their team members and explain their vision.
+Communication skills are necessary at all levels of CX.
+For instance, sales and customer service professionals need to be able to speak with customers, understand their problems and help solve them.
+Meanwhile, CX leaders must be able to encourage their team members and explain their vision.

-One effective way for every CX professional to communicate better is through storytelling.
-A good story helps get a message across to internal stakeholders and show them how data collected affects the business.
-Storytelling can also highlight how a product or service you're selling can benefit customers.
+CX professionals can use storytelling to communicate more effectively.
+A good story helps get a message across to internal stakeholders and shows them how collected data affects the organization.
+Storytelling can also highlight how a particular product or service can benefit customers.

 4. Relationship building

-Customer experience involves more than just one department -- from pre-purchase to post-purchase.
-These departments include marketing, sales, customer service and customer support.
-Therefore, another important skill to have in your arsenal is the ability to build relationships.
+CX involves more than just one department -- from pre-purchase to post-purchase.
+These departments include marketing, sales, customer success, customer service and customer support.
+Therefore, CX professionals need to be able to build relationships.

-Relationship building means identifying and getting the most critical internal stakeholders on your side and collaborating with them to enhance the customer experience.
-Your work will never be siloed, even when you work independently, so cultivating relationships should be top of the agenda if you want to be effective.
+Relationship building means identifying and getting support from critical internal stakeholders and collaborating with them to enhance CX.
+A CX professional's work will never be siloed, even when they work independently, so cultivating relationships should be at the top of their agendas.

 5. Project management and process simplification

-Project management skills can also set you apart in the customer experience industry.
-You should be able to break down complex problems into manageable pieces and identify others around you who can help complete various tasks.
+Project management skills can also set professionals apart in the CX industry.
+CX professionals should be able to break down complex problems into manageable pieces and identify others around them who can help complete various tasks.

-With numerous digital channels and new competition popping up on a regular basis, most companies work on multiple initiatives simultaneously.
-This means that you need to be able to juggle multiple items at once, prioritize key initiatives and lead others to stand out.
+With numerous digital channels and new competition popping up on a regular basis, most organizations work on multiple initiatives simultaneously.
+This means that CX professionals need to juggle multiple items at once, prioritize key initiatives and lead others to stand out.

 6. Empathy and listening skills

-While it's a good practice to solve customer issues as quickly as possible, it's just as important to have empathy when solving those problems to understand how they're feeling.
+While organizations should aim to solve customer issues as quickly as possible, it's equally important to show empathy when solving those problems.
 Empathy is key to retaining loyal customers and driving business success.

-No two customers are the same, so it is important that CX professionals are adept at addressing a variety of customer emotions -- including delight, frustration and anger.
-Businesses need to acknowledge customer feelings, which can be done through active listening, making statements and asking questions related to what the customer has said.
+No two customers are the same, so CX professionals should be adept at addressing a variety of customer emotions -- including delight, frustration and anger.
+Customer-facing employees should acknowledge customer feelings, which can be done through active listening, making statements and asking questions related to what the customer has said.

-Some common empathy statements CX professionals can use to show they are listening include:
+Some common empathy statements CX professionals can use to show they are listening include the following:

 - I apologize for your experience.